 The next year I switched to my Archetypes Reference (you can click here to see another blog post specifically on this activity) books activity and it made all the difference!
 It’s engaging from the get-go, gets used all year long, and my students always say that by the end of the year it had truly deepened their analysis abilities.

-Start of the Year Unit of Study
+First Unit of the Year

 After we have gotten a good handle on archetypes, we dive head first into our first unit of the year where we examine mythological heroes around the world.
 Starting from Ancient Greece and ending with modern comic book heroes.